yinjianfei-user/v-code-diff/README.md

 * In the 1.x version, due to the fact that rendering and highlighting are performed at the same time, the component events have been removed.
-* In the 1.x version, the following component properties (Prop) have been removed:
+* In the 1.x version, the following component properties (Prop) have been changed:
-  * highlight
+  * highlight - removed
-  * drawFileList
+  * drawFileList - removed
+  * fileName - rename to "filename"

 Below is a detailed comparison of the two versions, you can refer to it to complete the migration.